-Fixed Point Click Function Double-click address and o move the specified coordinates.
-A Fixed Point is not affected by Needle Z Detect or but it is affected by Find Mark or Fiducial Mark offsets. select from drop- down menu Parameter Description downmend Speed The speed at which the robot moves to the Fixed Point coordiiates.
-Range: 0-150 mm/s
+Fixed Point Click Function Double-click address and Causes the robot to move the specified coordinates.
+A Fixed Point is not affected by Needle Z Detect or Needle XY Adjust, but it is affected by Find Mark or Fiducial Mark offsets. select from drop- down menu Parameter Description downmenu Speed The speed at which the robot moves to the Fixed Point coordiiates Range: 0-150 mm/s